DanEngelbrecht/longtail/README.md

 |master      | [![Build Status](https://github.com/DanEngelbrecht/longtail/workflows/Build%20Master/badge.svg)](https://github.com/DanEngelbrecht/longtail/workflows/Build%20Master/badge.svg) |

 # longtail
-Experimental incremental asset delivery format - closely related to the casync project by Lennart Poettering (https://github.com/systemd/casync).
+Incremental asset delivery format - closely related to the casync project by Lennart Poettering (https://github.com/systemd/casync).
 When I started tinkering with this I did not know of that project but has since learned from it but choosen different approaches to a few things.
 If casync does what you need there is no point in diving into this besides curiousity.
 If there are aspects of casync that does not work for you (you need in-place updating of folders, or you need all the performance using threading) then it might be interesting.

 # Current state
-Alpha, most stuff is there and working.
-It is reasonably tested but unit tests does not cover nearly as much as it should and some parts are not "safe" such as validating file formats etc.
+Beta, most stuff is there and working.
+It is reasonably tested and used by the go command line front end https://github.com/DanEngelbrecht/golongtail.git and the C# LongtailLib https://github.com/DanEngelbrecht/LongtailLib.git for a couple of pre-production tools.

 It is *very* fast though, most functions that takes time are very multithreaded and fairly efficient and care has been taken to handle really large files (such as multi-gigabyte PAK files for games) reasonably fast.

+It is very undocumented, specifically the public API has basically zero docs.

 # Cloning
 git clone https://github.com/DanEngelbrecht/longtail.git

 # Platforms
-The target platforms are Windows, Linux and MacOS and it *should* build and run on all of them, but as this is early on the different platforms may break from time to time.
+The target platforms are Windows, Linux and MacOS and it *should* build and run on all of them with MacOS being the least tested.

 # Tests
-To build unit tests, cd to `test`, call `../build/build.sh` for debug and `../build/build.sh release` for release on OSX/Linux, `..\build\build.bat` for debug and `..\build\build.bat release` for release on Windows.
+To build unit tests, cd to `test`, call `./build.sh` for debug and `./build.sh release` for release on OSX/Linux, `.\build.bat` for debug and `.\build.bat release` for release on Windows.

 Run test with `output/test_debug` for debug and `output/test` for release on OSX/Linux, `output\test_debug.exe` for debug and `output\test.exe` for release on Windows.